 Stoichiometry is the calculation of the quantities of reactants and products in chemical reactions.
 It is also the numerical relationship between reactants and products.
-The Grade 10 discussion on representing chemical changeshowed how to write balanced chemical equations.
+In grade 10 you learnt how to write balanced chemical equations.
 By knowing the ratios of substances in a reaction, it is possible to use stoichiometry to calculate the amount of either reactants or products that are involved in the reaction.
 The examples shown below will make this concept clearer.